 DOCUMENT YOUR OLD ORCHARD

-2) Get to know your orchard by documenting all that you know or learn about it, including associated history.
-See the orchard documentation form below.
+- Get to know your orchard by documenting all that you know or learn about it, including associated history.
+See the orchard documentation form at the bottom of this page.

-3) Sketch the layout, giving each tree an ID number that you attach to all notes, photos, maps, and grafts.
-Use a grid map like the one shown below.
+- Sketch the layout, giving each tree a unique ID number that you attach to all notes, photos, maps, and grafts.
+Use a grid map like the one shown at the bottom of this page.
 The grid continues on the back- side for larger orchards.

 To make a hand-drawn grid map, mark N-S-E-W and prominent features on your map.
 Use a compass if you’re unsure.
 Sketch county road, driveway, stream, barn, etc. If you are mapping a large orchard or a scattered remnant orchard recheck your points by going back and forth between known points.
 It is easier to correct a map while it is being made rather than later on when it is being used for reference.
 After you have finished with your map re-walk the orchard and see if you can consistently find your location on the map.
 With your quality map you can now further document, graft, and systematically learn your orchard.
-See the Preservation thru Documentation page for info on how to map your orchard using GPS technology and web based maps.
+Remember!
+Follow up this process by adding your trees and orchard to RegisTREE.